MS-DOS issues with Windows ME

 How do I get ansi.sys to work in Windows ME?

-Windows ME does not support Real-Mode drivers therefore cannot load ansi.sys.
-See below note to why Real-Mode support was removed.
+Windows ME does not support Real-Mode drivers, therefore it cannot load ansi.sys.
+See following note for information about why Real-Mode support was removed.

 If you need access ansi.sys or have batch files that require it, you can use a third-party file, ansi.com, instead.
 It provides the same functionality as ansi.sys with improved support for all video modes.
 It also permits sizing and clearing the key-assignment buffer, and provides high-speed screen updating.
 Download this file from the PC Magazine ANSI.com website.

 Why was Real-Mode support removed?

 Microsoft had multiple reasons for removing Real Mode support from Windows ME.
 The primary reason was to prevent conflicts with some Windows programs, and to improve boot times.

 How can I dual boot with Windows ME?